 Nodes can have completely independent sets of users, role enforcement policies, administrators, provisioning methods and 2FA methods.

 Keeper is easy to deploy to your users in the organization, and our flexible tools provide many options in your rollout plans.
 To get started, we recommend that you consider the organizational structure of your Keeper account.
 The building blocks of Keeper's security model are Nodes, Users, Roles and Teams which are covered in detail throughout this guide.
 All users who join the organization's Keeper subscription will be responsible for managing their own encrypted vault.
-Whether users are manually created or provisioned, their vault is protected by a Master Password which is used to encrypt and decrypt the user's data key which is then used to encrypt their data.
+Whether users are manually created or provisioned automatically, their vault is protected by a Master Password which is used to encrypt and decrypt the user's Data Key which is then used to encrypt their data.
 We recommend separating your personal, private records from your business records by creating two separate user accounts.
 When enforcements are applied to the enterprise (such as Account Transfer privileges), users who have personal records mixed with business information risk having their personal information transferred.
 When preparing for a rollout, you can consider one of the following options when adding users:

 Roles provide the organization the ability to define enforcements based on a user's job responsibility as well as provide delegated administrative functions.